CMU-18740/gem5-tutorial/part2/part2_4_parameters.md

 However, assigning the name here is just an example of using the params object.
-For all SimObjects, there is a `name()` function that always returns the name.
+For all SimObjects, there is a `name()` function that always returns the name (we're already using this for `event`).
 Thus, there is never a need to store the name like above.

-To the HelloObject class declaration, add a member variable for the name.
+To the HelloObject class declaration in `hello_object.hh`, add a member variable for the name (remember to keep everything inside `namespace gem5{ }`)

 ```cpp
 class HelloObject : public SimObject